-Interestingly, the America Invents Act was enacted during the later part of 2011, and the Patent Trial and Appeal Board (PTAB) was formed on September 16, 2012, so I was ultimately taking in these new creations while also beginning my career in the patent practice.
+Interestingly, the America Invents Act (AIA) was enacted during the latter part of 2011, and the Patent Trial and Appeal Board (PTAB) was formed on September 16, 2012, so I was ultimately taking in these new creations while also beginning my career in the patent practice.

 Fast forward to the year 2020 and having experienced various detrimental aspects of the US patent system as it currently stands under the AIA, I am very concerned for my own sake (and for the sake of other startups and inventors) that the US patent system is collapsing in front of our very own eyes!
-The career path I have been on for the past 10 years specifically depends on enforceable patent rights, which have consistently been trampled on by large corporations with deep pockets and the illegal Patent Trial and Appeal Board (PTAB).
+The career path I have been on for the past 10 years specifically depends on enforceable patent rights, which have consistently been trampled on by large corporations with deep pockets and the PTAB.

-I am much more aware than many as I am a registered Patent Agent while also pursuing my passions and dreams of becoming a successful entrepreneur and exploiting my patented inventions; something that has been on my mind for most of my life.
-In short, without enforceable patent rights, I will be in major trouble both as an inventor/entrepreneur and a Patent Agent.
+I am much more aware than many as I am a registered patent agent while also pursuing my passions and dreams of entrepreneurship and exploiting my patented inventions; something that has been on my mind for most of my life.
+In short, without enforceable patent rights, I will personally be in dire straits, both as an inventor / entrepreneur and as a patent agent.

-As a member of the PPAC, I will be able to possess the “tool belt” equipped with various aspects of the US patent system including the laws that define the system, the perspective of an inventor and patent holder (currently 5 issued patents), and the perspective of a small business owner using, making and selling my patented inventions while keeping an eye on competitors and possible infringement.
-With these tools, I will make certain to keep independent inventors like myself and from around this great nation my top priority, so that we can get back to pursuing the American Dream.
+As a member of the PPAC, I will be able to possess the “tool belt” equipped with many various perspectives of the US patent system including the perspective of a registered patent agent and the laws that define the system, the perspective of an inventor and patent holder (currently 5 issued patents), and the perspective of a small business owner using, making and selling my patented inventions while keeping an eye on competitors and possible infringement.
+With these tools, I will make certain to keep independent inventors from around this great nation my top priority, so that we can get back to pursing the American Dream as our founders intended.